better-internet/radworks-docs/docs/governance/how-governance-works.md

 :::

-Radicle operates via tokenized governance, where the Radicle token (RAD) is the designated governance token.
+Radicle operates via tokenized governance, where the Radicle token ($RAD) is the designated governance token.
 RAD holders can influence decisions concerning the project by proposing changes and voting on new proposals.
 Each [Radicle token](https://radicle.xyz/blog/introducing-rad.html) is equal to one vote.
 You can find more details on proposing and voting below.

 Below is a roadmap of the proposal process.
-Proposals should include executable code and can be proposed by anyone who has 1% RAD delegated to their address.
+Proposals should include executable code and can be proposed by anyone who has 1% $RAD delegated to their address.
 Once a proposal is implemented, the code that is part of the proposal is executed.
 These posts can be found at [radicle.community](http://radicle.community) under the *Governance* section.

 | 🌡                     | 🍿                                       | 🎙                 | 🚀                       |
 |-----------------------|-----------------------------------------|-------------------|-------------------------|